oaass/tmon/README.md

                    configurations
 --flush-log        Flush log on start
 --debug            Enable debug mode
---max-ports #      Max number of ports to display (Default: 10) --max-ips #        Max number of sources to display (Default: 5) --max-countries #  Max number of countries to display (Default: 10)
+--max-ports #      Max number of ports to display --max-ips #        Max number of sources to display --max-countries #  Max number of countries to display
 ```

 ## Usage